 By 2025, Frost & Sullivan expects smart cities to be a US$ 2.4 trillion market,¹ whilst Grand View Research anticipates a cumulative worth of US$ 2.57 trillion and a compound annual growth rate registering 18.4% over 2018-2025.² The latest forecast study published by Persistence Market Research determines that US$ 3.48 trillion will be spent across the globe for implementation of smart cities during the 10-year assessment period, 2016-2026, and that the market will showcase staggering growth at a CAGR of 18.8%.³ GVR estimates that the UK market alone should surpass US$100 billion by 2025 and the Future Cities Catapult has already identified more than 32,000 companies in the UK offering smart cities solutions and associated products and services.

 The smart city concept describes the use of digital technology and data to promote performance and wellbeing, effectively respond to citywide and global challenges, and ensure that critical infrastructure and public services are more interactive.
 Rapid urbanization, ageing infrastructure, adoption of new technologies, need for improved quality of life, scarcity of resources and an increased focus on environmental sustainability are all placing demands on the operations of our cities and, in the face of diminishing public budgets, driving industry growth.
-According to a new white paper by ABI Research, implementation of smart city technologies could save enterprises, governments and citizens globally over US$5 trillion annually by 2022.4 IDC predicts that by 2019, 40% of local and regional governments will use the internet of things to turn infrastructure like roads, streetlights, traffic signals and refuse bins into assets instead of liabilities.5
+According to a white paper by ABI Research, implementation of smart city technologies could save enterprises, governments and citizens globally over US$5 trillion annually by 2022.4 IDC predicted that by 2019, 40% of local and regional governments will be using the internet of things to turn infrastructure like roads, streetlights, traffic signals and refuse bins into assets instead of liabilities.5

 Recent reports from Navigant Research6 and the Royal Town Planning Institute7 emphasise the unbounded nature of smart cities and the benefits associated with smart city programmes that develop collaboration networks across combined authorities, county authorities, and regional agencies.
 They also highlight the increasingly important role played by partner ecosystems – including public-private sector partnerships – in delivering a smart city vision and enabling the use of new data and technology at the scale of city-regions, county-regions and beyond.